Encompass reaction to Which? calls for all banks to adopt anti-fraud measures

 Reacting to the comments from Which?, Encompass’ co-founder and CEO, Wayne Johnson, said the enforcement of Anti-Money Laundering (AML) measures is a top priority.

-Additionally, financial services organisations must ensure full compliance with existing and incoming security legislation in order to combat fraudulent activity within this sector.
+Additionally, financial services organizations must ensure full compliance with existing and incoming security legislation in order to combat fraudulent activity within this sector.

 Moving forward, the ability to know your customer and manage their data proficiently should be a top priority for banks of all sizes.
 That way, security measures offered by the banking industry can finally give people better protection against increasingly sophisticated fraudsters.